|

 Very different degrees of responsibility, of course.

-A minor fraction of responsibility is also shared by those who enabled Russia in the last 8 years, for example
+A minor fraction of responsibility is also shared by those who enabled Russia in the years before the war, for example

 Germany: